SELinuxProject/selinux-notebook/src/xen_statements.md

 *addr*

 The memory address to apply the context.
-This may also be a range that consists of a start and end address separated by a hypen \'-\'.
+This may also be a range that consists of a start and end address separated by a hyphen \'-\'.

 *context*